 View the Routing Tables

-ip route show, you are looking at the switch port (main) table.
-You can also see the dataplane routing table with
+ip route show command shows the switch port (main) table.
+You can see the dataplane routing table with the

-To look at information about eth0 (the management routing table), use
+To show information for eth0 (the management routing table), run the

-ip route get to return information about a single route, the command resolves over the mgmt table by default.
-To obtain information about the route in the switching silicon, use:
+ip route get command to return information about a single route, the command resolves over the mgmt table by default.
+To obtain information about the route in the switching silicon, run this command:

-To get the route for any VRF, run the following command:
+To show the route for any VRF, run the

 mgmt Interface Class